Hoeijmakers/StarRotator/README.md

 <br><br><br>

-<b> An important detail </b> when using pySME is that the software requires a linelist.
+<b> An important detail: </b> pySME requires a linelist as input.
 To carry out the above calculation of the sodium lines, a dummy linelist was packaged along with StarRotator that contains only the two Fraunhofer D-lines (`starrotator/data/demo_linelist.dat`).
-In real applications, the user needs to provide their own line-list (see details below).
+In real applications, the user needs to provide their own line-list in VALD format (see details below), as this format is hardcoded in StarRotator.

 <br><br><br>